aws/aws-cdk/packages/@aws-cdk/pipelines/README.md

 ## CDK Versioning

-This library requires exactly CDK version `1.45.0`.
-The rest of your application must use the same version.

-It uses prerelease features of the CDK framework, which can be enabled by adding the following to `cdk.json`:
+This library uses prerelease features of the CDK framework, which can be enabled by adding the following to `cdk.json`:

 ```